walquis/learning-git/syllabus-session-1.md

 ## Three Objects

 Git is a brilliantly simple data model surrounded by a dense constellation of commands and options.
 Once you know the model, you know how the graph should look.
-Then you are equipped to go shopping for the command that does want you want.
+Then you are equipped to find the command that does want you want.

 See [Git Objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects){:target="_blank"}.